 How is Robin Sequence treated?

-Often, the child's lower jaw (mandible), grows quickly during the first year of life -- such that by four to six years old, the profile looks normal.
-Children who will not exhibit this 'catch-up' growth may require an operation.
-The simple procedure is to release and advance the tongue and attach it to the lower jaw and lower lip.
+Often, the child’s lower jaw (mandible), grows quickly during the first year of life — such that by four to six years old, the profile looks normal.
+Children who will not exhibit this ‘catch-up’ growth may require an operation.
+The simple procedure is to release and advance the tongue and attach it to the lower jaw and lower lip (tongue-lip adhesion).
 Another more complicated but effective procedure involves cutting the mandible and gradually pushing it forward (distraction osteoporosis).
 Rarely, an infant with Robin sequence may need a tracheostomy for breathing.

 The cleft palate in an infant with Robin sequence is generally closed before the first birthday.

 Do children with Robin sequence have abnormalities elsewhere in their body?

 Sometimes they do.
 If so, the condition is designated syndromic Robin sequence.

 There are more than 30 known syndromes associated with Robin sequence.
 The two most common are Stickler syndrome and velocardiofacial syndrome (VFCS), now more commonly called “22q11 deletion syndrome.”

 Stickler syndrome is the basis for about 30 to 40 percent of infants with Robin sequence.
 It is a disorder of the body’s collagen — the tissue that connects the bones, heart, eyes, and ears.
 It generally occurs in infants with no family history of the condition.

 What problems do children with Stickler syndrome usually have?

 The most common problem is nearsightedness (myopia) which can be treated with corrective glasses.
 Some children have more severe eye problems, such as deterioration of the gel inside the eye, detachment of the retina, cataract, strabismus (eyes moving independently of each other), and, rarely, glaucoma.
 Any of these problems can lead to blindness.